carlalennon/portfolio-project-2/readme.md

 Built out the meta details in the header
-Added twitter card for the band to share their game Plan for game, based on previous Unity build, div for game window, character div, obstacles are divs too
+Added twitter card for the band to share their game Plan for game, based on previous Unity build, div for game window, character div, obstacles are divs too It was at this point I found a site telling me how to build the game I wanted :( I'll have to build on what it says [https://medium.com/codex/making-the-easiest-javascript-game-b1a0b21794b4]
 # To do List
 ## Good
 * "How to Play" div